CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/tr064/index.rst

         <label>calllist</label>
     </calllist>

-Prequesites / setup of the server
+Perquisites / setup of the server
 ---------------------------------

 To be able to use the plugin the server must support PHP with the extension